+The full account of this lifetime is told in the Maha-Ummagga Jataka (#546), while the Gadrabha-Panha Jataka only relates this single incident from that story.

 The Bodhisatta was once a king’s advisor.
-The full account of this lifetime is told in the Maha-Ummagga Jataka (#546) while the Gadrabha-Panha Jataka only relates this single incident from that story.

-As a seven-year-old boy, the Bodhisatta was already incomparably smart and King Vedeha invited him and his father to the palace with the intention of hiring him as an advisor.
-As the Bodhisatta traveled in a magnificent chariot to the city, he saw a donkey along the road and had a strong man tie its mouth shut to prevent it making noise, put it in a bag, and carry it to the palace over his shoulder.
-The Bodhisatta entered the city to great applause and was warmly welcomed by King Vedeha who told him to take a seat where ever he pleased.
-The Bodhisatta looked at his father who, as he’d been instructed, stood up and said, “Wise son, take my seat.”
-He did so and the king’s four advisors laughed loudly and cried out, “This is the boy renown as wise?
+As a seven-year-old boy, he was already incomparably smart, and King Vedeha invited him to the palace, intending to hire him as an advisor.
+As the Bodhisatta traveled in a magnificent chariot to the city, he saw a male donkey along the road and had a strong man tie its mouth shut, put it in a bag, and carry it to the palace over his shoulder.
+The Bodhisatta entered the city to great applause and was warmly welcomed by the king, who told him to take a seat wherever he pleased.
+The Bodhisatta looked at his father, who, as he’d been instructed, stood up and said, “Wise son, take my seat.”
+He did so, and the king’s four advisors laughed loudly and cried out, “This is the boy acclaimed as wise?
 Only a blind fool would disrespect his father like this.”

 In the Lifetime of the Buddha

-One day some of the Buddha’s disciples were discussing his supreme wisdom.
-In particular, how he had humbled and converted a vast multitude of brahmins, ascetics, thieves, goblins, gods, and more.
-When the Buddha heard them talking about it, he told them this story so they knew he’d had perfect knowledge in the past too.
+One day some of the Buddha’s disciples were discussing his supreme wisdom; in particular, how he had humbled and converted a vast multitude of brahmins, ascetics, thieves, goblins, gods, and more.
+When the Buddha heard them talking about it, he told them this story so they knew that he’d also had perfect knowledge in the past.